 Photo Credits: Katherine Irwin

-While two of the main ingredients for this Tuna White Bean Salad are canned, the addition of juicy cherry tomatoes, red onions, and piles of fresh basil and parsley amp up the freshness factor.
-And unlike the familiar mayo-heavy version, ours is dressed with a bright, lemony vinaigrette made with heart-healthy extra-virgin olive oil.
+While two of the main ingredients for this Tuna White Bean Salad are canned, the addition of juicy cherry tomatoes, red onions, and piles of fresh basil and parsley amps up the freshness factor.
+And unlike the familiar mayo-heavy tuna salads, my recipe is Mediterranean Diet-friendly and dressed with a bright, lemony vinaigrette made with heart-healthy extra-virgin olive oil.

 Of course, you are welcome to pile it on bread, Focaccia, or stuff it in a Pita, but I prefer eating it on top of a handful of baby spinach or peppery arugula.
 There’s no need to dress the greens, as the vinaigrette from the tuna salad is dripping with flavor.
 If guests show up unexpectedly, serve it on garlic-rubbed toasts and call it an appetizer!

-This salad is even better made the day before, as the longer it sits, the more the beans and tuna absorb the delicious lemony dressing.
-If there are any leftovers, scoop them up with some whole-grain crackers, or just eat straight out of the fridge with a fork.
+This white bean and tuna salad is even better made the day before, as the longer it sits, the more the beans and tuna absorb the delicious lemony dressing.
+If there are any leftovers, scoop them up with some whole-grain crackers, or just eat straight out of the fridge with a fork!

-2. How to Make Tuna White Bean Salad
+Why You Should Make Tuna and White Bean Salad

 • Lemon juice: The richness of tuna and cannellini bean salad cries out for lemon juice!
 The acidic flavor brightens and brings out the flavor of both the fish and the beans.